-We learned how to get your iOS and Android apps featured on the app stores in the last two posts of our App Hacks series.
-We also need to know how to optimize your app to keep its discoverability high.
-Luckily, we’ve got your back.
+We learned how to get your iOS and Android apps featured on the app stores in the last two posts of our app hacks series.
+We also need to know how to benefit from app store optimization to keep your app's discoverability high.
+Luckily, we've got your back.

 Getting your app featured is like Christmas for your app, but just like Christmas it only lasts briefly and comes once every year.
 So building your app's ranking and optimizing can be more important than getting it featured.
 As the image below shows, app store searches are still the number one method to discover new apps according to The State of Mobile Apps report by Nielsen.
 By optimizing your app store listing, you will make every day a "Congrats, your app will be featured!" day.

 Your app title is your most fundamental building block.
 It's the first thing your potential users will notice, and they only have seconds to notice it.
 Therefore, the words in your app's title should be the ones with the highest search traffic, but definitely avoid Apple's blacklisted keywords and don't violate Google's Content Policy.
 You'll always have the option to change the title later, but we recommend not to do so frequently as it'll affect your app's ranking.
 Only change your app's title if the search keywords themselves have changed.
 According to Fiksu, having critical keywords in the title can increase your app ranking by 80-100 spots.

 - Use the CamelCase practice when naming your app as it will allow your app to appear in search results through direct searches for its name, as well as any word in it.

 - Localize your app keyword, as localizing it can increase its downloads by 767%.